Vacuum solution within a metric-affine bumblebee gravity

-As one can seen from Eq.(\ref{er}), the radial motions for massive particle are confined to the regions where $\mathcal{E}-V_{eff}>0$.
-The turning points occurs at $\mathcal{E}=V_{eff}$.
+As one can be seen from Eq.(\ref{er}), the radial motions for massive particles are confined to the regions where $\mathcal{E}-V_{eff}>0$.
+The turning points occur at $\mathcal{E}=V_{eff}$.
 Observe that the circular orbits ($r_{0}$) arise when the effective potential is flat, i.e., $\frac{d V_{eff}}{dr}\big|_{r=r_{0}}=0$, and these orbits are stable (SCO) whether $\frac{d^{2} V_{eff}}{dr^{2}}\big|_{r=r_{0}}>0$.
-In other words, it corresponds to the situation in which a particle tends to return to its radial equilibrium ($r_{0}$), even though if it suffers a small displacement from their orbit.
+In other words, it corresponds to the situation in which a particle tends to return to its radial equilibrium ($r_{0}$), even if it suffers a small displacement from its orbit.

 The next step is to investigate the behavior of the effective potential for massive particles.
 As discussed before, the effective potential for massive particles, which corresponds to timelike geodesics is achieved by taking $\mathcal{L}=-1$ in Eq.(\ref{vef}).
 Note that the zero of the effective potential is located at the horizon, that is, at $r=2M$.

-We display the plots of the effective potential for timelike geodesics in Figs. (\ref{fig1},\ref{fig2}, \ref{fig3}) and (\ref{fig4}).
-Figs. (\ref{fig1}) and (\ref{fig2}) display the behavior of the effective potential for several values of the parameter $\frac{L}{M}$ and for the LV coefficient $X=0.01$.
-Some interesting conclusions can be observed from them.
-First, the maximum of the effective potential decreases when $\frac{L}{M}$ decreases, as observed in Fig. (\ref{fig2}).
-Second, regarding the innermost stable orbit (ISCO) -- which corresponds to the limiting situation where the two circular orbits approach until they collapse one into another -- this scenario occurs when we move toward to smaller values of $\frac{L}{M}$, as depicted in Fig. (\ref{fig2}).
+We now investigate how the corrections of LSB affect the innermost stable orbit (ISCO) -- which corresponds to the limiting situation where the two circular orbits approach until they collapse one into another -- compared with the GR results.

-The effects of LSB are more sensitive near to the maximum of the potential.
-This can be better viewed in Figs. (\ref{fig3}) and (\ref{fig4}).
-Notice that $X=0$ corresponds to the behavior of GR, as the LV coefficient grows, $X>0$, the maximum of the effective potential decreases.
-In other words, if the effects of LSB become more significant, the effective potential departs from the standard behavior of GR, as expected.

-We now investigate how the corrections of LSB affect ISCO comparing with the GR results.